Pixoraft/AIblaze/RENDER_DEPLOYMENT.md

 2. Ensure the "Start Command" is `npm start` (not `npm run dev`)
 3. Verify the build completed successfully
 4. Make sure you're deploying from the `main` branch with the latest changes
+5. **IMPORTANT:** Make sure the Build Command includes `node scripts/generate-blogs-json.js` before `npm run build`

+## How Blog Updates Work

+When you add, edit, or delete blog JSON files in the `blogs/` folder:
+1. Commit and push to GitHub
+2. Render will automatically deploy
+3. During build, `scripts/generate-blogs-json.js` consolidates all blog JSONs into `client/public/blogs-data.json`
+4. Your website reads from this consolidated file

+**If your blog changes aren't showing:** You need to update the Build Command on Render to include the blog generation script (see Step 3 above).